Anthony Ogogo: Other ventures

 continues to work as a semi-professional model through his official website.
 He also appeared in an advert for the sandwich store chain, Subway alongside track and field athlete Holly Bleasdale and later gymnast Louis Smith.
 In 2013, he appeared in the third heat of the ITV diving show Splash!, making it through to the semi-final the following week.
 However, on the semi-final, Anthony had to withdraw due to an injury he sustained from his dive the previous week.
 On 21 August 2015, it was announced that Ogogo would be competing on Strictly Come Dancing, together with Oti Mabuse.
-They were eliminated second; on the third week of competition.
+They were eliminated second; on the third week of the competition.
 In February 2018, he took part in Celebrity Haunted Mansion on W. He has also appeared on Bear Grylls' The Island.

+In October 2016, Anthony was made an Honorary Fellow of the University of Suffolk.
+In September 2024 Anthony joined the cast of Celebrity SAS: Who Dares Wins.
+In October 2024, Ogogo appeared as a contestant on Richard Osman's House of Games (series 8, episodes 16-20).